In this article...

 The HoSE has been essential for many firms in Vietnam to raise capital to expand.
 It is, however, relatively undeveloped and trades are mostly limited to buying and selling stocks.

-Vietnam’s main stock market has faced controversy this year with respect to market manipulation.
-Of note, allegations emerged that the former head of the real estate firm FLC, Trinh Van Quyet, used family and friends to jack up the price of FLC stock, netting the high-profile executive US$176.2 million.
+Vietnam’s main stock market has faced controversy in recent years year with respect to market manipulation.
+Of note, allegations emerged in 2023 that the former head of the real estate firm FLC, Trinh Van Quyet, used family and friends to jack up the price of FLC stock, netting the high-profile executive US$176.2 million.

 Of note, Trinh Van Quyet was sentenced to 21 years for fraud and stock market manipulation in August 2024.